ShekharShwetank/RISC-V_RTL2GDSII/WEEK_6/README.md

 ### Implementation

-* Section 5 tasks:-
+- Section 5 tasks:-

 1. Perform generation of Power Distribution Network (PDN) and explore the PDN layout.
 2. Perfrom detailed routing using TritonRoute.
 3. Post-Route parasitic extraction using SPEF extractor.
 4. Post-Route OpenSTA timing analysis with the extracted parasitics of the route.

-* All section 5 logs, reports and results can be found in following run folder:
+- All section 5 logs, reports and results can be found in following run folder:

-#### 1. Perform generation of Power Distribution Network (PDN) and explore the PDN layout.
+#### 1. Perform generation of Power Distribution Network (PDN) and explore the PDN layout

 Commands to perform all necessary stages up until now